pk17r/PushButtonTaps/README.md

   - 3 -> longPress
 - option to set button Active Low or High.
 Default Active Low
 - To classify the tap, there is some delay from user input to tap classification.
-- Delays:
+- Delays in Read from User Input:
   - noTap -> 1 microsecond to debounce
-  - singleTap -> 250 milliseconds from button deactivation to give user time for doubleTap
+  - singleTap -> 150 milliseconds from button deactivation to give user time for doubleTap
   - doubleTap -> as soon as second tap occurs
-  - longPress -> as soon as button is pressed for 650 milliseconds
+  - longPress -> as soon as button is pressed for 500 milliseconds
 - How to use:
+- put the desired function inside loop() function, as shown in example
 - get classified button tap byte using checkButtonStatus()
 - get button active state using buttonActiveDebounced()
 - get last button press times use getLastTapTimes(bool &dataReady, uint16_t